OsianJL/flask-api-docker-langchain-sockets-ai/README.md

-Absolutely!
-Here's a clean, professional README.md tailored to the exact work we've done so far.
-It emphasizes that everything runs through Docker, making it easy for anyone to get started with just one command.

-📄 README.md
-markdown
-Copiar
-Editar
 # Flask API with PostgreSQL – Fully Dockerized 🐳

 This is a starter template for building robust Flask APIs using Docker for both the **API** and **PostgreSQL**.
 It's ideal for scalable development and easy team collaboration.